getreu/tp-note/docs/source/tpnote--manpage.md

 ---
 ```

-Note, that in the above described mechanisms' the information flow goes always
+Note, that in the above described examples, the information flow goes always
 from the YAML note header towards the note's filename.
-However, when _Tp-Note_
+However, when Tp-Note
-opens a text file without a YAML header, a new header is added automatically
+opens a text file without a YAML header, a new header is added automatically.
-and the information flow goes from the filename towards the header in the
+In this case the information flow goes from the filename towards the header,
-opposite direction.
-Once the new header is prepended to the text file, the
+namely in the opposite direction.
+Once the new header is prepended to the text
-filename synchronization mechanism occur as described above.
+file, a regular filename synchronization - as described above - is triggered and
+executed as described above.

+Technically, all rules and logic of how the synchronisation is executed, are
+encoded in customizable so called filename templates (cf. section _Templates_).